-A penny war is an easy way to make some quick cash for your school or another cause.
+A coin war is an easy way to make some quick cash for your school or another cause.

 by Elizabeth S. Leaver